GBCarpiArtStudio/gollum_rails/README.md

 Is the default, if you want something else, add to application.rb.
 If the path does not start with "/" it will be relative to Rails.root

+If the repository does not exist, it will be created.
+If it does exist, it must be bare.
+The working directory is not updated (as usual on serevers), but you may clone and push to it from elsewhere.

 #### Commit data

 Application controller `current_wiki_user` , aliased or implemented ...